-No. Despite your parents’ admonitions or playground myths to the contrary, the act of momentarily crossing one’s eyes cannot override the eye muscles that ordinarily keep the eyes aligned.
+No. Despite your parents’ admonitions or playground myths, the act of momentarily crossing one’s eyes cannot override the eye muscles that ordinarily keep the eyes aligned.
 However, if a child’s eyes cross by themselves, this is a condition called strabismus, and it needs medical attention.

 No. This myth is rooted in the early days of television, when TV sets emitted low levels of radiation that, with too much exposure, could increase the risk of eye problems in some people.
 But radiation has not been an issue for a long time, and certainly not with modern televisions.
 Watching too much television might have an adverse effect on some parts of your life, but your eyesight isn’t among them.